sergeycw/english-vocabulary-trainer/README.md

 ## Installation

-To install the project, you'll first need to clone the repository:
+To install and run the project locally, follow these steps:

 ```bash
 # Clone the repository